danielcornock/danielcornock.co.uk/_posts/2020-05-26-bootstrap-typescript-1-ts-initialisation.md

 ---
-title: 'Bootstrapping a TypeScript server: Initialising the project'
+title: 'Bootstrapping a TypeScript project: Getting set up'
 description: >-
   How to set up a clean express server with linting, testing and a build pipeline using TravisCI.
 image: 'article-icons/ts.svg'